 Studio photographers will appreciate that the Fujifilm X-T1 (unlike the RX1R II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The RX1R II is a recent model that features in the current product line-up of Sony.
-In contrast, the X-T1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X-T1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-T1 was succeeded by the Fujifilm X-T2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-T1 and the Sony RX1R II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.